AdobeDocs/commerce-php/src/pages/developer/components/message-queues/stores.md

 ---
-group: php-developer-guide
-title: Message queues and stores
+title: Requests for Specific Stores | Commerce PHP Extensions
+description: Use the default message format to identify information about a specific Adobe Commerce or Magento Open Source store.
 contributor_name: Comwrap GmbH
 contributor_link: https://www.comwrap.com
-functional_areas:
-  - Services
 ---

+# Requests for specific stores

 The `Magento_AmqpStore` module provides the ability for message queues to process asynchronous requests for specific stores.

-### Processing messages
+## Processing messages

 Adobe Commerce and Magento Open Source process each message that is sent to the Message Queue Framework, adding information about the current store.
 The following plugin implements this behavior: